 Board and Commission Vacancies

-A list of all known vacancies for 2018-2019 is available here.
-Appointments are tentatively scheduled November 26, 2018.
-Applications for vacancies are being accepted until Friday, October 26, 2018 at 5:00 p.m.
-For more information on the board and commission application, nomination, interview and appointment process, please contact the Council Office at 480-312-2550.
+A list of all known vacancies for 2019-2020 is available here.
+Applications are currently being accepted until Friday, October 25th for the openings listed below.
+For more information on the board and commission application, nomination, interview and appointment process, please contact the City Council Office at 480-312-2550.

 A list of all current applicants is available here (PDF).